mrmartineau/zander.wtf-2020/content/words/2016-site-redesign/index.md

 ---
 slug: site-redesign-2016
-title: 'Redesigning my site (2016)'
+title: 'Redesigning my site...
+2016 edition'
-subtitle: 'The focus for, and some techniques I used in, my recent redesign'
+subtitle: 'The focus and techniques I used in my redesign'
 date: 2016-04-15
 ---